oneapi-src/oneDAL/docs/source/onedal/gpu_support.rst

 GPU-Supported Targets
 *********************
-oneDAL targets support for Intel GPUs only, while technically it should be feasible to run on other HW platforms assuming SYCL runtime availability for platform.
+OneDAL is designed to work with Intel(R) GPUs specifically, but it could potentially run on other hardware platforms if a SYCL runtime is available.

 .. tabularcolumns::  |\Y{0.5}|\Y{0.5}|